patiem/mongo-with-camel-neo4j/README.md

 $ mvn clean spring-boot:run
 ```

-Rest Api can be found on [SWAGGER UI](http://localhost:8080/swagger-ui.html)
+Rest Api can be found on [SWAGGER UI](http://localhost:8080/swagger-ui.html) - it doesnt need any external resources, it's part of application.

+You can see Neo4j's nodes and relation through [NEO4J UI](http://localhost:7474/browser/)

 #### Tests